 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with a module introducing health and social care followed by a module which explores the ideas and ways of working with people that underpins social work practice with a range of different service user groups.
+- You’ll start Stage 1 with a module introducing health and social care followed by a module which explores the ideas and ways of working with people that underpins social care and social work practice with a range of different groups of people who use services.

 - At Stage 2, you’ll study a module covering the law and social work before taking a practice module, which includes a 90-day placement.

 - Finally, in Stage 3, you’ll choose one module from a choice of three and conclude your degree with a practice module where you will undertake another 90-day placement.

 Stage 1 develops essential underpinning knowledge and study skills – including digital and information literacy – and offers fascinating perspectives on contemporary society and how we organise social care.
 It’s the ideal start to your journey towards registration as a professional social worker, and as you progress you’ll draw on your learning time and again.

 |You'll study both of the following:|

 |Introducing health and social care (K102)||60|

 |Foundations for social care and social work practice (K123) - planned for February 2023||60|

 |K102 has two presentations per year, in February and October.
 Students who wish to complete their qualification in the shortest possible timeframe of three years will need to choose the October start.|